 Mergers and Acquisitions

 In late 2012 Fidelity National Financial acquired the Nashville-based J. Alexander's chain of 33 restaurants.
 Then, in 2013 it transferred the Stoney River steak restaurants (previously operated by its majority owned American Blue Ribbon Holdings unit) to the J. Alexander entity, transferring a minority stake in J. Alexander's to American Blue Ribbon Holdings through the deal.
-Other restaurant growth and consolidation efforts include the $304 million purchase of O'Charley's in 2012; following the transaction O'Charley's was merged into American Blue Ribbon Holdings in 2012.
+J. Alexander's, which now operates 30 restaurants, filed to go public again in late 2014.
+Other restaurant growth and consolidation efforts include the $304 million purchase of O'Charley's in 2012; following the transaction O'Charley's was merged into American Blue Ribbon Holdings.
 Through the deal, Fidelity National Financial increased its stake in American Blue Ribbon Holdings from 45% to 55%.

 In addition, Fidelity National Financial increased its stake in Remy from 47% to 51% during 2012 to take advantage of growth opportunities within that operating segment.